yie1d/pydoll/docs/en/deep-dive/fingerprinting/network-fingerprinting.md

 # Network-Level Fingerprinting

-This document explores fingerprinting at the network protocol level—from TCP/IP characteristics to TLS handshake patterns.
+This document explores fingerprinting at the network protocol level, from TCP/IP characteristics to TLS handshake patterns.
 Understanding how devices are identified **before the browser even loads** is crucial for evading sophisticated detection systems.

 !!! info "Module Navigation"
     - **[← Fingerprinting Overview](./index.md)** - Module introduction and philosophy